Hello, in this post we will see what is a credit note and debit note under Goods and Services Tax (GST).

 However, under GST it is produced by a supplier only will be considered for revision in the values of an invoice.
 The recipient should accept it for the corresponding impact on ITC on the supply.

-Credit Note in GST
+Credit Note under GST

 The suppliers need to provide the details of credit notes issued in a month in Form GSTR-1.
 These details are available to the recipient in Form GSTR-2A, post which the recipient needs to accept the details and submit in Form GSTR-2.
 A supplier is allowed to reduce his tax liability by credit note only if the recipient of the supply accepts these details in Form GSTR-2.